123 (film): Release and reception

-The Telugu version of the film released on the same day.
 Jeevi of Idlebrain.com gave the film two stars, stating "The only strength of the film is situation comedy based on the disabilities of three protagonists.
 Otherwise it's an avoidable film".
+The reviewer added that "The producers of this film tried to dupe Telugu audience by projecting '1-2-3' as the first Jyothika's Telugu straight film.
+But its yet another routine dubbing film rubbed on Telugu audience".
 Gudipoodi Srihari of The Hindu cited "The film keeps grip on the audience, because of the curiosity the subject kicks up, regarding the survival of the handicapped using their sixth sense.
 The characters are difficult to portray, but the three main artistes do it convincingly".